powercord-org/powercord/README.md

-# Aethcord
+# Powercord
-Aethcord is a lightweight client mod focused on simplicity and performance.
+Powercord is a lightweight client mod focused on simplicity and performance.
-As of right now, Aethcord is in *very* early stages of development, so feel free to join [this server](https://discord.gg/Yphr6WG) for any questions.
+As of right now, Powercord is in *very* early stages of development, so feel free to join [this server](https://discord.gg/Yphr6WG) for any questions.

 # Features
 ## Spotify Modal